 - Possible difficulty at breast-feeding

-Once the incision has been made, special surgical instruments are used to prepare the pocket for the insertion of the empty implant, which is to be placed either under the breast (glandular) tissue or the chest muscle.
-Once in position, the implant is then filled with saline solution (by aseptic transfer) until the desired size is obtained.
-The surgery lasts about one hour and a half and is done under general anaesthesia.
-The downtime for recovery is approximately 1 week.
+Once the surgeon has made the incision, the next step is to prepare the pocket to receive the breast implant using specific surgical instruments.
+The unfilled saline breast implant is inserted and positioned either under the breast gland or beneath the pectoral muscle.
+Once in place, the breast implant is then filled with saline (through aseptic transfer) to achieve the desired volume.
+The procedure lasts on average about an hour and a half and is performed under general anesthesia.
+Recovery time for endoscopic breast augmentation is approximately one week.

 ENDOSCOPY